Django Enum

 1. Clone django-enum from GitHub or install a release off PyPI:

-?> pip install django-enum
+> pip install django-enum

-Like with Django, Postgres is the preferred database for support.
-The full test suite is run against all combinations of currently supported versions of Django, Python, and Postgres as well as psycopg3 and psycopg2.
+Like with Django, PostgreSQL is the preferred database for support.
+The full test suite is run against all combinations of currently supported versions of Django, Python, and PostgreSQL as well as psycopg3 and psycopg2.
 The other RDBMS supported by Django are also tested including SQLite, MySQL, MariaDB and Oracle.
 For these RDBMS (with the exception of Oracle), tests are run against the minimum and maximum supported version combinations to maximize coverage breadth.

 See the latest test runs for our current test matrix